EmileyL/school-stuff/README.md

 # school-stuff

-for both of my classes, DAGV 1200
+for my class, DAGV 1200